It’s very common for a nanny to transport your kids to and from school as well as to activities like the park, movies, or sports practice.

 This information will include your full name, your date of birth, your driver’s license number, and also if you’ve had any tickets or accidents within the past three years.

 Next, you’ll always want to make sure that you are tidying up after yourself.
-I know most nannies usually do this, but I’ve heard from some parents that it doesn’t always happen.
+Most nannies usually do this, but we’ve heard from some parents that it doesn’t always happen.

 So for nannies, this would include cleaning up any crumbs, removing any trash, anything like that.
 And this could also mean refueling the car prior to the end of the shift if it’s low on gas if this is one of your job duties and the family has provided you with a means to pay for that gas.

-Alright everyone, those are some things to think about whether the nanny is using their own vehicle on the job, or they are driving the family’s vehicle while on the job.
-I hope this information was helpful.
+Those are some things to think about whether the nanny is using their own vehicle on the job, or they are driving the family’s vehicle while on the job.
+We hope this information was helpful.